The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

+We now prove the theorem for a function $f$ satisfying (i), (ii), (iii) and (iv).
+The idea is to use the unimodularity of (a variant of) $\mathbb{T}_{\lambda_n}$, and take the scaling limit.
 Let $(\lambda_n)$ be a sequence satisfying the assumptions of Theorem \ref{mainthm}.
 We first remark that the triangulations $\mathbb{T}_{\lambda_n}$ are invariant by rerooting along the simple random walk.
-This is the type-$I$ analog of (a part of) Proposition 9 in \cite{CurPSHIT} and the proof is exactly the same.
-We write $\widehat{\mathbb{T}}_{\lambda_n}$ for the map $\mathbb{T}_{\lambda_n}$ biased by the inverse of the degree of its root $\rho_n$.
-By Proposition 2.5 of \cite{BCstationary}, it is unimodular.
-Hence, we have:
+This is the type-$I$ analog of (a part of) Proposition 9 in \cite{CurPSHIT}, and the proof is exactly the same.
+Moreover, invariance along the simple random walk and unimodularity are closely related by Proposition 2.5 of \cite{BCstationary}.
+More precisely, we write $\widehat{\mathbb{T}}_{\lambda_n}$ for the map $\mathbb{T}_{\lambda_n}$ biased by the inverse of the degree of its root $\rho_n$.
+Then $\widehat{\mathbb{T}}_{\lambda_n}$ is unimodular.
+Hence, we have